 These products are usually gentle and safe for most people if used as indicated:

 - It comes in: applicators, drops, pads & plasters.

 - This means it is dead tissue that can flake off without pain.

-- It is very easy to scrape off now.
+- It is effortless to scrape off now.

 - Take The Callus Down!

 - Use a pumice stone or an emery board.

 - Don’t scrape to the level of pain.

 - After you get through the callus, the corn should pop out like a pebble stuck in hard skin.

 - Be careful with frail skin – especially if a diabetic or peripheral vascular disease- always see a podiatrist before using these.